 Lucie a best-selling writer and researcher based in County Durham.
 In October 2018 she completed a writing commission for Durham Book Festival based on four generations of women in Easington, which explored untold stories from ‘the world above’ the pit.
 She is now developing this commission into a book length narrative with funding from the Society of Authors.
 In 2018, she won a Northern Writers’ Award for her novel The Song of Annie Chapman, on which she is currently working.
 Lucie holds a doctorate in Creative Writing from the University of Newcastle, where she also teaches.

 Local Performance Poet Tony Gadd provides an opportunity for you to express your own thoughts on the Panel Talk themes of our industrial heritage and the gender norms it has left us with, using creative writing and spoken word.
-Tony will give a quick overview on what Spoken Word is, which includes a very brief idea of its heritage and an example from his own work, before giving you the confidence to find a voice of your own and put pen to paper.
+Tony will give a quick overview on what Spoken Word is, which includes a very brief idea of its heritage and an example from his own work, before giving you the confidence to find a voice of your own and put pen to paper through various creative exercises.

 Ultimately, we want to empower all genders to question destructive cultural pressures and seek healthier alternatives.
 We’re currently working with men, boys, women, girls and LGBT groups to extend the body of artwork contained in our original exhibition to pose questions around gender norms more broadly.
-At this stage our exhibition will become Stepping Out of the Box and will showcase at brand new cultural venue, The Art Bunker in Bishop Auckland in September.
+Our exhibition will become Stepping Out of the Box and will showcase at brand new cultural venue, The Art Bunker in Bishop Auckland in September.